MicrosoftDocs/azure-devops-docs/docs/pipelines/process/set-variables-scripts.md

 ## Levels of output variables

-There are three levels of output variables with distinct syntaxes:
+There are four different types of output variables with distinct syntaxes:

+* [Output variables set in the same job without the `isoutput` parameter](#set-an-output-variable-in-the-same-job).
+To reference these variables, you'll use macro syntax.
+Example: `$(myVar)`.
-    - Output variables set in the same job
+* [Output variables set in the same job with the `isoutput` parameter](#set-an-output-variable-in-the-same-job).
+To reference these variables, you'll include the task name.
+Example: `$(myTask.myVar)`.
-    - Output variables set in a future job
+* [Output variables set in a future job](#set-an-output-variable-in-a-future-job).
+To reference these variables, you'll reference the variable in the `variables` section with `dependency` syntax.
-    - Output variables set in future stages
+* [Output variables set in future stages](#set-a-variable-for-future-stages).
+To reference these variables, you'll reference the variable in the `variables` section with `stageDependencies` syntax.

 ## Set an output variable in the same job